 How to address the concern: Ensuring that AI-powered customer interactions still feel “human” — that is, not too cold or impersonal — is mostly down to the quality of the tools you choose.

-Look for software that gives you plenty of insight, integrates with all your main data sources, and offers customization at set up, plus on-going flexibility.
+Look for software that gives you plenty of insight, integrates with all your main data sources, and offers customization at set up, plus ongoing flexibility.

-5. “It will be too expensive or complicated to implement.”
+Fear 5.
+“It will be too expensive or complicated to implement.”

 Why they’re worried: AI has traditionally been a very technical discipline.
 To make it a reality, most companies have built solutions in-house by employing teams of data scientists — and that means a big budget is a must.

 The reality: More recently, “productized” solutions have reduced the technical requirement and made AI more readily available.
-Rather than having to build and train algorithms in-house, companies can roll out pre-built solutions, that are then customized to their needs.
+Rather than having to build and train algorithms in-house, companies can roll out pre-built solutions that are then customized to their needs.

 It’s easier than doing it yourself, but it can still be time-consuming, requiring input and approval from multiple stakeholders.